thelollipopman/rmw_zenoh_demo/README.md

   ],
 }
 ```
+`rmw_zenoh` default:
-`rmw_zenoh` default: `zenohd` router listens on `localhost:7447`, while peers listen on `localhost:0` (all ports).
+- `zenohd` router listens on `localhost:7447`.
+- peers listen on `localhost:0` (all ports).

 ### scouting
 Instead of explicitly setting endpoints for direct connections through the `connect` and `listen` parameters, nodes can discover one another via multicast or gossip (or both), and then autoconnect.
 If nodes communicated through an intermediate router node prior to discovery via scouting, they can open up direct peer to peer sessions to one another which persist even after the router is down.

+#### multicast
 To use multicast, set `scouting/multicast/enabled` to true so that the node joins the multicast group and discovers other nodes in the group.
-If `scouting/multicast/listen` is false, it is not discoverable by scout messages from other multicast nodes. `scouting/multicast/autoconnect` dictates what kind of multicast nodes it connects to. `scouting/multicast/autoconnect_strategy` controls strategy for autoconnection.
+If `scouting/multicast/listen` is false, it is not discoverable by scout multicast messages from other nodes. `scouting/multicast/autoconnect` dictates what kind of multicast nodes to connect to. `scouting/multicast/autoconnect_strategy` controls strategy for autoconnection.
 If set to "always", it always attempts to autoconnect which may result in redundant connections.
 If set to "greater-zid", it will connect to a node with a lesser Zenoh id (see `id` for more info).

 ```
 scouting: {